GuyTCharles/bug-report-app/README.md

-# bug-report-web-app
-The Bug Report Web App is a secure, PHP-based tool designed for efficient bug tracking.
-Users can submit, update, and view bug reports via an intuitive interface.
-The app ensures data safety with SSL/TLS encryption and is optimized for usability, making it an essential tool for software development teams to manage issues effectively.

-Bug Report Web App
+# Bug Report Web App

 Description

-The Bug Report Web App is a secure, PHP-based tool designed to efficiently track and manage software bugs.
-It allows users to submit, update, and view bug reports via an intuitive interface.
-The app is designed with SSL/TLS encryption for data security and is optimized for usability, making it essential for development teams.
+Bug Report Web App is a secure PHP-based tool designed for efficient bug tracking.
+Users can submit, update, and view bug reports intuitively.
+The app ensures data security through SSL/TLS encryption and is optimized for usability, making it an essential tool for software development teams to manage issues efficiently.

 Setup Instructions